softwaremill/jekyll-softwaremill/_posts/company/2014-03-02-bootzooka-reloaded-boostrap-angular-scalatra.md

+---
-## Bootzooka Reloaded - Bootstrap your AngularJS & Scalatra apps!
+title: Bootzooka Reloaded - Boostrap your AngularJS & Scalatra apps!
+description: Bootzooka is a small scaffolding project we use in SoftwareMill to quicky set up new project matching Bootzooka's tech stack.
+And we share it on GitHub so you'll save time and effort.
+keywords: bootzooka, boostrap, scaffolding, angularjs, scalatra
+author: Michal Ostruszka
+author_login: ostruszka
+categories:
+- company
+layout: simple_post
+---

 Do you remember our tiny bootstrapper project called [Bootzooka](http://github.com/softwaremill/bootzooka)?
 I've got great news for you - Bootzooka has just got a major update!
 Read on to find out what's new and what's been changed.